 In order to write a thesis statement that has a good chance of being accepted, you need to be sure that you present the facts and evidence that is applicable to your thesis.
 However, there are many ways to do this, and one way is by using a summary statement.

 A thesis statement is a sentence(s) in the introductory paragraph of any academic paper.
 When someone reads a written assignment, they need to understand its major idea.
 Thus, a proper thesis statement contains information about what the paper is about.
 Depending on the type of college project, it will answer the questions of why this paper was written and what the message you want to convey is.
 The language and any stylistic means used in the thesis statement is as important as the main idea itself.
+This way, when you're writing a thesis statement, it is expected to highlight the purpose of the investigation precisely.
 This way, if you are writing a research paper, your thesis statement is expected to highlight the purpose of the investigation precisely.
 Or, if you are working on a specific essay and want to interest the audience, a thesis statement may include a hook — tricky question or intrigui9ng fact about your subject matter.

 Why Use Thesis Statement in Academic Assignments?

 There are many different school projects where a thesis statement will be essential for writing.
 Actually, it can be said that any academic writing has a thesis statement in it.
 Otherwise, your paper may be considered unreasonable and pointless.
 What does a thesis statement do?